SamueleFacenda/nixos-config/README.md

 - cpp (developement in c++)
 - java (jdk 17 env)

-If you want to use this packages in your config:
+If you want to use that packages in your config:
 ```
 inputs.nixos-samu.url = "github:SamueleFacenda/nixos-config";
 # only if you understand what you are doing